-Undoubtedly you’ve heard the phrase, “strike while the iron’s hot.”
+What does strike while the iron is hot mean?
 It means we should take advantage of an opportunity while the opportunity before us.
 It makes sense for sure but I wonder if we can get stuck waiting for hot irons when there are things we could (and should) be doing while the iron is cold.
 After all, the iron is cold a lot more often than it’s hot.

 The Cold Iron of Social Media